Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

 The main finding of this work is that the anisotropic gap functions with or without nodes could be attributed to the mixing of isotropic $s$-wave pairing and even-parity spin-singlet pseudospin-triplet pairing, even though both of them belong to the $A_{1g}$ symmetry representation.
 For technical conveniences, we adopt an orbital $\mathbf{d}_o(\mathbf{k})$-vector notations~\cite{ong_prl_2013} to describe the pairing matrix and similarly a $\mathbf{g}_o(\mathbf{k})$-vector for orbital hybridization in the two-orbital subspace ($\{1,2\}$).
-Solving linearized gap equations, we show that the presence of $\mathbf{g}_o$-vector generally suppresses the superconductivity with orbital $\mathbf{d}_o$-vector except for $\mathbf{d}_o(\mathbf{k})\parallel \mathbf{g}_o(\mathbf{k})$.
-This sets up a weak-coupling criteria for $A_{1g}$-type orbital-dependent pairings that could naturally give rise to anisotropic gap functions in real superconducting materials.
-Moreover, we reveal a deep connection between a two-orbital nematic SC and pseudospin-triplet pairings.
+Solving linearized gap equations, we show that the presence of $\mathbf{g}_o$-vector generally suppresses the superconductivity with orbital $\mathbf{d}_o$-vector except for $\mathbf{d}_o(\mathbf{k})\parallel \mathbf{g}_o(\mathbf{k})$, which is consistent with the concept of superconducting fitness~\cite{ramires_prb_2018}.
+This sets up weak-coupling criteria for $A_{1g}$-type orbital-dependent pairings that could naturally give rise to anisotropic gap functions in real superconducting materials.
+Moreover, we reveal a deep connection between two-orbital nematic SC and pseudospin-triplet pairings.
 Within the mean-field theory for electron-electron repulsive interactions, the nematic order develops in the orbital subspace at $T<T_{\text{nem}}$, which also contributes to the total orbital hybridization, $\mathbf{g}_{\text{tot}} = \mathbf{g}_o+\mathbf{g}_{\text{nem}}$.
 This leads to the stabilization of a nematic orbital $\mathbf{d}_o$-vector for $\mathbf{d}_o(\mathbf{k})\parallel \mathbf{g}_{\text{tot}}(\mathbf{k})$, indicating the coexistence of nematicity and superconductivity.
-The direct applications to both FeSe~\cite{mcqueen_prl_2009,sprau_science_2017} and MATBG~\cite{cao_science_2021,oh2021evidence} are also discussed.
+The direct applications to FeSe~\cite{mcqueen_prl_2009,sprau_science_2017} are also discussed.
+We also generalize it to a two-valley system with $C_6$ breaking terms (e.g.,~Kekul\'e distortion).
+In the end, we also predict an orbital-polarized superconducting state.